WebGoat/WebGoat/webgoat/README.txt

 	At Ubuntu it can be installed with:
 	> apt-get install maven2
 - WebGoat source code
-    WebGoat source code can be downloaded at: http://webgoat.googlecode.com/files/WebGoat-OWASP_Standard-5.3.zip This is the directory structure for the commands below.
-You can also work with the latest WebGoat by checking out the WebGoat source at: http://code.google.com/p/webgoat/source/checkout
+    You can get the latest source for webgoat at the Google code repository svn checkout http://webgoat.googlecode.com/svn/trunk/ webgoat_X_X

 --------------------